 - Assist the board of IASB in developments of future International Financial Reporting Standard (IFRS) and the review of its existing IFRSs;

-- Assist the National Standard- setting committees in the developing the National Standards;
+- Helping the National Standard- setting committees in the developing the National Standards;

-- Assist the financial statements prepares to apply IFRS while preparing the financial statements;
+- Support the financial statements prepares to apply IFRS while preparing the financial statements;

-- Assist the auditors to provide an opinion relating to financial statements whether IFRS guideline has complied while preparing the financial statements or not;
+- Facilitate the auditors to provide an opinion relating to financial statements whether IFRS guideline has complied while preparing the financial statements or not;

 Development and Creation of Global Accounting Standards